 From there, the contractor will take a small, nominal salary.
 The rest of their income they'll extract as dividends or leave in the company.

-Rest assured, there’s nothing illegal about it.
-What we’ll outline here is tax planning strategy familiar to many, adopted by millions, but with 2017/18 figures.
+Rest assured, there's nothing illegal about it.
+What I'll outline here is tax planning strategy familiar to many, adopted by millions, but with 2017/18 figures.

 This is how basic limited company tax efficiency works

-The contractor will pay themselves only a minimal salary.
-That salary won’t exceed their personal allowance, so leaving them exempt from personal tax.
-Hence the term “tax efficient”.
+The contractor will pay themselves only a minimal, "tax efficient" salary.
+That salary won't exceed their personal allowance, thus leaving them exempt from personal tax.

 As salary, this part of their remuneration is deductible against tax.
 This saves corporation tax (19% for 2017/18) on gross salary.